Concordium/concordium-ledger-app/governance-app/doc/ins_update_min_block_time.md

 2. **Update type**: Shows the human-readable update type ("Min block time").
 3. **Min block time**: Shows the minimum block time value.
 4. **Sign/Decline**: User can approve or reject the transaction.

-## Display Format

-The Ledger will display the following information to the user:

-- **Update type**: The human-readable update type (always shown after the review screen).
-- **Min block time**: The minimum block time value, with unit.